Let’s face it!

 For example, the University of Massachusetts, in a video ad study, found the ad completion rate hugely depended on the ad’s placement within the video.

-Here are the distinct ads you can insert in your videos.
+Here are some types of ads you can insert in your videos:

 - Pre-roll ads: A pretty common type, these ads –– often skippable –– come before a video begins to play.